BastianMartinez01/BastianMartinez01/README.md

 I am Bastián M, Master’s in Civil Engineering and Civil Engineer from the University of Concepción.
-I completed my master’s thesis on the hydrodynamic interaction of supercritical flow with emerging obstacles through advanced numerical simulations using RANS (Reynolds-averaged Navier–Stokes equations) with VOF (Volume of Fluid) in OpenFoam.t: ...
+I completed my master’s thesis on the hydrodynamic interaction of supercritical flow with emerging obstacles through advanced numerical simulations using RANS (Reynolds-averaged Navier–Stokes equations) with VOF (Volume of Fluid) in OpenFoam.

 My skills include teaching numerical discretization methods and simulation using tools such as Iber, OpenFoam, Epanet, and Hec-Ras, among others.
 I have advanced experience in software such as AutoCAD, QGIS, Civil 3D, and hydraulic and network simulation tools, with a particular focus on using OpenFoam and Epanet for advanced analysis and simulations.

 Additionally, I am proficient in programming languages such as Python, Visual Basic, and MATLAB, with an intermediate level in web development (HTML5, CSS, Bootstrap).
-My technical competencies range from hydraulic and structural modeling to the analysis and optimization of civil engineering projects.
-I am capable of integrating various technological tools to develop innovative and efficient solutions in the field of engineering.

 <!---
 BastianMartinez01/BastianMartinez01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.